-Development shall not exceed a maximum density of 1 agricultural dwelling or residential residential unit per 60 acres.
+Development shall not exceed a maximum density of 1 agricultural dwelling residential unit per 60 acres.
 Densities specified in the zoning are not entitlements but rather maximums that may not be achieved when the standards of the Agriculture policies below and other relevant LCP policies are applied.
 The County (and the Coastal Commission on appeal) may include all contiguous properties under the same ownership when reviewing a Coastal Permit application.

 [BOS app.
 10/2/2012, 11/13/2012, 1/15/2013] (PC app.
-10/10/11, 1/24/11)

-Comment [CDA2]: The CCC staff report did not delete "legal lot" in this instance, leaving "legal lot" in the Adopted Modifications.
+10/10/11, 1/24/11) [Adapted from Unit II Agriculture Policies 2 and 3, p.
+98, and CWP Program AG-1.g, p.
+2-162] [Adapted from Unit II Agriculture Policies 2 and 3, p.
+98, and CWP Program AG-1.g, p.
+2-162] Comment [CDA2]: The CCC staff report did not delete "legal lot" in this instance, leaving "legal lot" in the Adopted Modifications.
 This was apparently an oversight inconsistent with other CCC Modifications, as in C-AG-5.A.
-Compromise language, agreed to by both staffs, limits farmhouse/intergenerational units to one newlynamed "agricultural dwelling cluster" for all contiguous lots in common ownership (now defined aa a "farm tract.")
+Compromise language, agreed to by both staffs, limits farmhouse/intergenerational units to one newly-named "agricultural dwelling cluster" for all contiguous lots in common ownership (now defined aa a "farm tract.")